-7. The Mona School of Business and Management Prize

-Awarded to the student with the most outstanding performance in the final examinations in any one of the BSc.
-Management Studies options.
+The Mona School of Business and Management Prize - Awarded to the student with the most outstanding performance in the final examinations in any one of the BSc.
+Management Studies (Majors).

-8. The Mona School of Business and Management Prize in Management Studies

-Awarded to the final year student with the most outstanding performance in the B.Sc.
-Management Studies (General) option.
+The Mona School of Business and Management Prize in Management Studies - Awarded to the final year student with the most outstanding performance in the Management Studies (Major).

-9. Mona School of Business and Management Prize in Accounting
+The Mona School of Business and Management Prize in Accounting - Awarded to the final year student with the most outstanding performance in the Accounting(Major).

-Awarded to the final year student with the most outstanding performance in the B.Sc.
-Management Studies (Accounting) option.
+The Mona School of Business and Management Prize in Human Resource Management - Awarded to the final year student with the most outstanding performance in the Human Resource Management (Major).